Linux containers on Android.

 Podroid spins up a real Alpine Linux VM using QEMU and a custom kernel.

-Download APK View on GitHub
+Download APK Read the docs View on GitHub

 ARM64 · Android 9+ · No root · GPLv2